-In September 2015, the Compensation Committee retained Frederic W. Cook & Co., Inc. ("Cook"), as its independent compensation consultant, to evaluate new programs and compensation methodologies for 2016.
-Cook conducted a comprehensive review of our company's executive compensation programs and provided a report of its review to the Compensation Committee as described under "Executive Compensation Review" below.
-The Compensation Committee referenced the Cook report in making executive compensation decisions for 2016.
+Since September 2015, the Compensation Committee has retained Frederic W. Cook & Co., Inc. ("Cook"), as its independent compensation consultant, to evaluate new programs and compensation methodologies.
+Cook has conducted a comprehensive review of our company's executive compensation programs and provided a report of its review to the Compensation Committee as described under "Executive Compensation Review" below.
+The Compensation Committee references the Cook report in making executive compensation decisions.

-After review and consultation with Cook, the Compensation Committee determined that Cook is and was an independent advisor and there is and was no conflict of interest resulting from retaining Cook in 2016.
+After review and consultation with Cook, the Compensation Committee determined that Cook is and was an independent advisor and there is and was no conflict of interest resulting from retaining Cook in 2017.